-Servicing our debt will require a significant amount of cash, and we do not have sufficient cash flow from our business to pay our debt obligations and are currently in default of our existing debt obligations.
+Servicing our debt will require a significant amount of cash, and we may not have sufficient cash flow from our business to pay our debt obligations.

 Our ability to make scheduled payments of the principal of, to pay interest on or to refinance our current and future indebtedness depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
-We are in default of our obligations pursuant to the Debentures which, as of December 31, 2021, consists of \$97.5 million and \$60.0 million in principal amount plus accrued interest thereon of \$30.9 million and \$9.6 million with respect to the Secured Convertible Notes and Unsecured Convertible Debentures, respectively, as well as a \$15.4 million Exit Fee related to the Secured Convertible Notes.
-Our operations do not generate sufficient cash flow to service our debt, which resulted in the current default of our debt obligations.
-Although we are unable to generate such cash flow, we are limited in our ability to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital as we are significantly restricted from implementing any alternatives pursuant to the terms of the Restructuring Support Agreement, and the timing of those restrictions being lifted is unknown.
+There are no assurances that our operations will generate sufficient cash flow to service our debt.
+If we are unable to generate such cash flow, we are limited by our current debt in our ability to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital.
+Further, even if we were permitted to adopt one or more alternatives under our current debt documents, our ability to refinance our existing debt or obtain additional equity capital will depend on the capital markets and our financial condition at such time.
+We may not be able to engage in any of these activities or engage in these activities on desirable terms.